Back to Portfolio

 Every generation, there is an infrastructure buildout that creates fortunes for early movers -- railroads, telephone networks, fiber optics, cell towers.
 The ones that created lasting wealth (cell towers, pipelines) shared a common trait: they occupied irreplaceable positions in a network.
 The ones that destroyed capital (fiber optics in 2001, shale drilling in 2015) shared a different trait: the assets were commoditized and overbuilt.

 The question for Solaris is which category behind-the-meter gas generation belongs in.
-And the honest answer is: we do not know yet.
-It is too early.
-The company has been in the power business for 18 months.
+And the honest answer, even with three more weeks of data and reflection since our March analysis, is: we still do not know.
+The company has been in the power business for roughly 20 months.
 That is not enough time to distinguish a secular shift from a cyclical peak.
+The stock, however, has moved from $60.45 to $65.62 in that time -- the market growing more confident while the evidence base remains unchanged.

 Hidden Assumptions